traefik/traefik/docs/index.md

 In this quickstart, we'll use [Docker compose](https://docs.docker.com/compose) to create our demo infrastructure.

-To save you some time, you can checkout the quickstart from the [containous/traefik-quickstart](https://github.com/containous/traefik-quickstart) repository and read along.
+To save some time, you can clone [Træfik's repository](https://github.com/containous/traefik) and use the quickstart files located in the [examples/quickstart](https://github.com/containous/traefik/tree/master/examples/quickstart/) directory.

 ### 1 — Launch Træfik — Tell It to Listen to Docker